 An entrepreneur, owner of a sole proprietorship or partner in a partnership, pays income tax on profits made in the company.
-Income tax in the Netherlands consists of three different taxes (boxes).
-Labor income is taxed in box 1, which has an increasing sliding scale.
+Income tax in the Netherlands consists of three different categories (boxes).
+Labor income is taxed in box 1, which is graded based on income brackets.
 Box 2 concerns taxable income from substantial interests and box 3 concerns taxable income from savings and investments.
 Because the company profit of a sole proprietorship or partnership is considered labor income for the entrepreneur, the company profit is taxed in box 1.
 Entrepreneurs are entitled to various tax facilities:

-- entrepreneurial tax relief, which consists of private business ownership allowance and new companies tax relief - SME profit exemption.
+- entrepreneur allowance, which consists of private business ownership allowance and new companies tax relief; - SME profit exemption.